clojusc/mesomatic-examples/README.md

 We plan on adding the multi-executor framework as well.
 In addition to the standard Mesos Java examples, we'll be including a very simple "Hello, World" framework and a framework using a custom Docker container.

+Note that these examples, for the most part, attempt to demonstrate creating Mesos frameworks using base-bones Clojure (the exception to this is the example which demonstrates the use of the Component library to treat the framework like a system).
+Also, unlike the Java examples, these Mesomatic example don't create bash scripts to kick off executors and frameworks from the command-line.
+Instead, they use `lein mesomatic` aliases (defined in `project.clj`).

 ## Dependencies [&#x219F;](#contents)